rmotr-students-code/002-pyp-demoday-g1/README.md

 ### Optional

-+ make the individual games look pretty
++ make the individual games look pretty - Improved it, but it could be better..
-+ see if theres a way to include game cover art, trailers, etc in the individual game page
++ see if theres a way to include game cover art, trailers, etc in the individual game page - added cover image on top.
 + Change generic variables to be more specific.
 Ex. form should should be login_form
 + Add to the settings page when no preferences are set.